The interACT Board

 Kyle Knight (he/him)

-Kyle Knight is a board member at interACT and senior researcher on health and LGBT rights at Human Rights Watch.
-Previously he was a fellow at the Williams Institute of the University of California at Los Angeles School of Law, and a Fulbright scholar in Nepal.
-As a journalist he worked for Agence France-Presse (AFP) in Nepal and for the UN’s humanitarian news service (IRIN), reporting from Burma, Papua New Guinea, Timor-Leste, Bangladesh, Malaysia, and Indonesia.
-He has worked for UNAIDS, the Astraea Lesbian Foundation for Justice, and in the children’s rights and health and human rights divisions at Human Rights Watch.
+Kyle Knight is an adjunct public health professor at the University of San Francisco and graduate student in the nursing program there.
+Previously, he was Associate Director for global health and LGBT rights at Human Rights Watch.
+Before that, he was a fellow at the Williams Institute of the University of California at Los Angeles School of Law, and a Fulbright scholar in Nepal.
+As a journalist he worked for Agence France-Presse (AFP) in Nepal and for the UN’s humanitarian news service (IRIN) covering South and Southeast Asia.
+He has worked for UNAIDS and the Astraea Lesbian Foundation for Justice.
 He sits on the editorial board of the Annals of LGBTQ Public and Population Health Journal.
 He has a BA in cultural anthropology from Duke University and a Masters of Public Health from the London School of Hygiene and Tropical Medicine.

 Emeritus Board Members